Last updated: 27 March 2014, 09:24 UTC

 Circumcision has been one of the things to suffer severely at the hands of the administrators (note these are not doctors, but clerks whose sole job is to try to save spending money on medical matters whilst keeping up the army of administrators).

 Very few boys are now circumcised in the hospital after birth.
-The Jewish and Moslem communities still demand circumcision as a religious need, but this is in the main satisfied privately by Jewish and Moslem doctors (Jewish mohelim often also circumcising Moslem babies since they are more experienced and Moslems require no specific prayers during the circumcision).
+The Jewish and Moslem communities still demand circumcision as a religious obligation, but this is in the main satisfied privately by Jewish and Moslem doctors.

-In the last few decades there has been a considerable increase in demand from parents for their sons to be circumcised, and from adults - often in their late teens and early twenties - for their own circumcision.
-That this is the case is borne out by the growing number of doctors and clinics now advertising circumcision amongst their services.
+In the last few decades there has been an increase in demand from parents for their sons to be circumcised for non-religious reasons, also from adults - often in their late teens and early twenties - for their own circumcision.
+That is borne out by the growing number of doctors and clinics now advertising circumcision amongst their services.
 These adverts have appeared online, in newspapers and magazines and even on local commercial radio.
 Prices, however, are generally very high because demand greatly outstrips supply.

 Vernon - London, UK